sahandevs/JumpKingPlus/workshop/documentation.md

 ![Mask](https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/www/workshop/files/mask.png)

+Removing a mask inside a screen that has already a particle effect (written on `particles/weather.xml`) will display the effect on the whole screen.

+The mask lets you display the particles effect only on the blue/cyan mask you are creating, to add a particle effect, [**click here**](#weather).

 #### Midground
 The midground is usually used for platforms and detail that want to be behind the player (the player can go over them).
 The name of the file should be `(SCREEN NUMBER).xnb`, or as an example, `1.xnb`.